 Children 2 and under do not need a ticket.

-New for 2020: Tickets are exchangeable to another date/time slot if that date/time has availability, up to 72 hours in advance of your reserved time slot.
-There is a $2 per ticket exchange fee.
-Please see Historic Hudson Valley’s 2020 Ticket Refund and Exchange Policy for more details.
+Refund and Exchange Policy: Tickets are exchangeable to another date/time slot if that date/time has availability, up to 72 hours in advance of your reserved time slot.
+There is a $2.50 per ticket exchange fee.
+More information.

 We are dedicated to providing you a healthy, safe, and fun experience.